Buxton Restoration Advisory Board to move forward, initial clean-up expected to finish this month

 The U.S. Army Corps of Engineers (USACE) announced on Tuesday that the Savannah District was in the first stages of forming a Restoration Advisory Board (RAB) for Buxton Beach, based on an overwhelmingly positive response from the public.

-In early November, the USACE launched an online survey designed to gauge the Outer Banks community’s interest in establishing a RAB for the Buxton Naval Facility, a Formerly Used Defense Site (FUDS) property at the end of Old Lighthouse Road.
+In early November, the USACE launched an online survey designed to gauge the Outer Banks community’s interest in establishing a RAB for the Buxton Naval Facility, a Formerly Used Defense Site (FUDS) at the end of Old Lighthouse Road.

 A section of beach in this area has been closed to the public since September 2023 when two offshore hurricanes eroded the shoreline, and revealed leftover infrastructure from a 1956-2010 military base as well as sporadic but strong petroleum smells.

-The closure was expanded to include the popular Old Lighthouse Beach earlier this year, when more erosion exposed concrete, pipes, debris, and elevated fuel sheens.
+The closure was expanded to include the popular Old Lighthouse Beach earlier this year, when more erosion exposed concrete, pipes, debris and elevated fuel sheens.

 Because the Buxton Beach site is part of the FUDS program, the USACE is responsible for addressing the petroleum contaminants related to Navy activity from 1956-1982, while the U.S. Coast Guard is responsible for other potential contaminants from their use of the site from 1985-2010.